-10 Ways To Go Plastic-Free: Tips For A Cleaner & Greener Environment
+10 Ways to Go Plastic-Free: Tips for a Cleaner and Greener Environment

 Like many others, I, too, have become aware of the horrors that plastics bring into people's lives, into the lives of the non-human beings that we share this planet with, and into the environment.
 This awareness has led me to live a life plastic-less, if not plastic-free.

 Here are ten ways to reduce or eliminate plastic items in your households:

 1. Stitch Your Own Cloth Bags

 In many countries, and in some states in India, plastic bags are banned.
 Well, banning is one thing, the penalty for not following the ban is another thing, not using plastic bags is the toughest one!